7 Arm Workouts for Tighter Triceps & Biceps

 6. Crab Bridge

-You start this move exactly like a triceps dip and you even get a little bit extra booty work in here as well.
+You start this move exactly like a triceps dip and you even get a little bit extra glute workout in here as well.
 The movement is in the hips, but you’re definitely working those arms when you keep them nice and tight and strong, shoulders down and away from the ears.

 Stand with your feet hip-width apart and your knees slightly bent.
 Make sure to keep your core tight.
 Box against an imaginary punching bag until you can’t throw another punch.
 The main thing is to focus on flexing your upper arm muscles.
-This not only works out your arms, but it also increases your heart rate, helping you burn plenty of calories.
+This not only works out your triceps and biceps, but it also increases your heart rate, helping you burn plenty of calories.

 Feeling super motivated now?
-Then get the Runtastic Results app and get fit!
+Then get the adidas Training app and get fit without equipment!